Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Blocks: enable Jetpack block collection for the native editor block inserter (on self hosted Jetpack sites).
 - Connection: make sure pre-existing settings are respected on plugin activation.
 - Form Block: add a lock to the contact form submit button.
-- Native block inserter: only display blocks under a Jetpack heading if the host app is WordPress.
+- Native Block Inserter: only display blocks under a Jetpack heading if the host app is WordPress.
 - Podcast Player: add new actions to make it possible for users to set up code that runs for podcast fetches.
 - VideoPress Block (beta): mutiple UI enhancements including error messaging, markup, layout and behavior.
 Currently a JETPACK_BETA_BLOCKS feature.